 Keep a safe distance.
 We are reducing the number of people in the museum at any one time to allow visitors and staff to give each other plenty of space.

-We strongly recommend that visitors wear face coverings at our sites.
+Face coverings must be worn in the museum at all times unless you are exempt.
 Face coverings will be available to purchase in our museum shop if you forget to bring your own.

 Children under 13 don’t have to wear a face covering and remember, there are circumstances that make it difficult for some people to wear a face covering.